Deciding One to One property of Boolean maps: Condition and algorithm in terms of implicants: Conclusion

 \section{Conclusion}

 The well known Grobner basis algorithm as well SAT algorithms are not useful for deciding invertibility (or one to one ness) of maps in finite fields.
 This paper proposes an algorithm to solve this problem in the special case when the field is binary or the map is Boolean in terms of implicants of Boolean systems.
 A complete set of implicants of a Boolean system represents all solutions of the system hence the problem of deciding invertibility is harder than the SAT problem.
 The algorithm is parallel and non-brute force and can be much efficient if the map is defined by sparse functions.
 The time complexity for parallel implicant computation is $O(n)$ where $n$ is the number of variables.
 Space complexity however is exponential in the number of variables and is dependent on the properties of the map.
 The algorithm is based on a previously known parallel algorithm to characterize implicants of a Boolean system of equations.
 The algorithm is scalable for large number of variables if there exist possibilities of decomposition due to non overlapping variables as in sparse maps which arise naturally in practice.
 The more general finite field case of the problem is not solvable by this algorithm hence is open for further research.
 Unlike in the previous work on explicit formula of the inverse of a square map in terms of the reduced Koopman operator, results of this paper do not give such an explicit inversion formula.
-The central takeaway of this research is that an algorithmic solution for the problem of deciding one to one ness of Boolean systems and maps is proposed.
-Further improvements can lead to the practical use of this solution in AI based computing paradigms.
+The central takeaway of this research is that an algorithmic solution for the problem of deciding one to one ness of Boolean systems and maps is proposed which can give a scalable solution for the practical case of sparse maps using parallel computation.
+Further improvements can lead to the practical use of this solution for intermediate computations in AI based computing paradigms.